 As students reach a certain number of merits they receive formal awards and recognition for their achievements.
-These awards are presented at the end of term formal assembly.
+These awards are presented at assemblies throughout the term.
 The awards are:

 - Achievement

 - Credit

 - Distinction

-- · High Distinction
+- High Distinction

 - Honours

 - Masters

 Each year students start at the beginning of the merit system and have the opportunity to achieve these awards.
 Some students may find they achieve an Honours every year while at Young High School and ultimately as a senior they will achieve a Masters.